marcinbor85/asyncapp/README.md

 - Python3 compatible
 - Simplified and robust stopping of coroutines
 - No warnings during application stopping (a common newbies issue)
+- Some simplified IO async tools like tcp server and serial port

 ## Library instalation
 ```